Chapter Contents

 Missions

 In January 2011, the NanoSail-D2 mission successfully demonstrated a drag sail to deorbit the spacecraft from a 650 km altitude and 72° inclined orbit.
-NanoSail-D2 was deployed from the minisatellite FASTSat–HSV to demonstrate the deorbit capability of a low mass, high surface area sail.
+NanoSail-D2 was deployed from the minisatellite FASTSat–HSV to demonstrate the deorbit capability of a low-mass, high surface area sail.
 The 3U spacecraft, developed at NASA Marshall Space Flight Center (MSFC) and Ames Research Center (ARC), reentered Earth’s atmosphere in September 2011.

 As part of the ESA CleanSat program, Cranfield Aerospace Solutions developed a variety of drag augmentation systems called Icarus which are similar to other drag devices where drag is increased by deploying a membrane sustained by rigid booms.
-The first demonstrated was the Icarus-1 sail that flew on the TechDemoSat-1 mission from SSTL launched in 2014 and re-entered May 2019.
-Another version also flew on the Carbonite-1 spacecraft also built by SSTL that launched in 2015.
+The first demonstration was the Icarus-1 sail that flew on the TechDemoSat-1 mission from SSTL launched in 2014 and re-entered May 2019.
+Another version also flew on the Carbonite-1 spacecraft, also built by SSTL and launched in 2015.
 The Icarus sail is a thin aluminum structure located around the satellite side panel that contains four stowed Kapton trapezoidal sails and booms.
 The Icarus-1 sail system had a mass of 3.5 kg for about 5 m2 of sail area, and the Icarus-3 sail had a mass of 2.3 kg for 2 m2 sail area (Figure 13.4).
-Another technology developed by Cranfield Aerospace Solutions is a de-orbit mechanism (DOM) device similar to the Icarus drag sail but in a smaller cuboid outline.
+Another technology developed by Cranfield Aerospace Solutions is a de-orbit mechanism (DOM) device like the Icarus drag sail but in a smaller cuboid outline.
 The mechanical system varies from Icarus since the sails are triangular and the booms work as tape springs themselves.
 This system flew on the European Student Earth Orbiter (ESEO) that was a 45 kg satellite with several student payloads launched in March 2018.
 The DOM module has a mass of 0.5 kg and will deploy a sail with an area of 0.5 m2 to deorbit ESEO after decommissioning (16).

 NPC Spacemind developed and launched a series of CubeSat missions that demonstrated their ARTICA deorbit system, which consists of a deployable 2.1 m2 drag sail.
-The total size of the deorbiting system is 0.3 U which makes it suitable for CubeSats as small as 1U (28).
+The total size of the deorbiting system is 0.3 U which makes it suitable for CubeSats as small as 1U (20).
 In November 2022 and in January 2023, the DanteSat 3U CubeSat, and the Future-SM3 6U CubeSat, Futura-SM3, were respectively launched and successfully operated with an ARTICA system onboard.
-These two new missions extend the ARTICA flight heritage after the earlier UrsaMaior, 1-Kuns, and Alpha missions, launched in 2017, 2018 and 2020 respectively (28).
+These two new missions extend the ARTICA flight heritage after the earlier UrsaMaior, 1-Kuns, and Alpha missions, launched in 2017, 2018 and 2020 respectively (21).

 The Drag Augmentation Deorbiting System (ADEO) is a scalable drag sail developed by High Performance Space Structure Systems (HPS).
 There are various configurations of the ADEO sail: the ADEO-N series is tailored for small satellite missions of 20-250 kg, while the ADEO-M and ADEO-L target larger sizes, 100-700 kg and 500-1500 kg respectively.
 The ADEO-N series corresponds to sail sizes of 5±2 m2, while ADEO-M covers areas within 15 ± 5 m2.
 There are other smaller versions as well for picosatellites (ADEO-P) and CubeSats (ADEO-C) in particular, and the option to configure the sail size according to customer needs.
-Various configurations of the ADEO-N product family have been tested already.
+Various configurations of the ADEO-N product family have been tested already (23).
 The NABEO-1, launched in 2018, attached to the center of a Rocket Lab Electron rocket Kick Stage and the sail was deployed 90 minutes after launch (24).
 In late December 2022, the ADEO-2 sail was deployed with a 10x10x10 cm package from the D-orbit ION-2 satellite carrier (Figure 13.6).
+For more information, contact ADEO@hps-gmbh.com.

 TechEdSat (Passive) Exo-Brake Series